Reservoir computing with the Kuramoto model: Experiments

-In this task, reservoir computing predicted the waveform one step after the input waveform.
-Fig. \ref{fig:4} (a) shows the composition of the Kuramoto reservoir computing system given in \eqref{KRC}. $N$ oscillators receive the input $\alpha u(t)$\eqref{KM_input}, and $y(t)$ is the output by the product of $\hat{w}_{\mathrm{out}}$ and $\{r_n(\alpha u; t)\}$\eqref{key_representation}.
-Note that $\hat{w}_{\mathrm{out}}$ was trained using $y_{\mathrm{tar}}(t)$ during the training period.
-The training period to obtain $\hat{w}_{\mathrm{out}}$ was set to be 30 (s), and the testing period to the output $y(t)$ was set to be 30 (s).
-These training and tests were performed after 240 (s) to stabilize the order parameters.
-In the prediction task, $u(t)$ was $\sin(\hat{\omega}t)$, and $y_{\mathrm{tar}}(t)$ was $\sin(\hat{\omega}(t+\Delta t))$.
-The values of these parameters are summarized in Table 1 below.
+Fig. \ref{fig:3} (a) shows the composition of the Kuramoto reservoir computing system given in \eqref{KRC}. $N$ oscillators receive the input $\alpha u(t)$ through \eqref{KM_input}, and $y(t)$ is the output by the product of $\hat{w}_{\mathrm{out}}$ and $\{r_n(\alpha u; t)\}$.
+In the following tasks, the $\hat{w}_{\mathrm{out}}$ was trained to predict $y_{\mathrm{tar}}(t) =u(t+\Delta t)$ in the training period.
+The training period was set at 30 s, and the test period for the output $y(t)$ was set at 30 s.
+These training and tests were performed after 240 s to stabilize the order parameters.